Local Average and Marginal Treatment Effects with a Misclassified Treatment: Details on the Numerical Illustrations

 \subsection{Details on the numerical illustration of the special case}

 We assume in this illustration that the researcher knows that the rate of misclassification $\alpha$ is less than 1/2.
 Consider the same example from the previous section (\ref{eq:ex}) where $\rho=0$ (i.e., $\varepsilon$ is independent of $V$).
-Note that